oracle/graaljs/docs/user/FAQ.md

   ctx.eval("js", "console.log('Greetings!');");
 }
 ```
-Note that when using an explicit polyglot engine, the option has to be set on the `Engine`, e.g.:
+Note that when using an explicit polyglot engine, the option has to be set on the `Engine`, for example:
 ```java
 try (Engine engine = Engine.newBuilder()
     .option("engine.WarnInterpreterOnly", "false")